 On a broad spectrum, big data is a term applied to data sets whose management is beyond the abilities of traditional data-processing software.
 Typically, big data is defined as the three V’s: high volume, velocity, and variety.

-Basically, this means that data which streams in rapidly from a multitude of different sources and is formatted in different ways is called big data.
-These sources include (but is not limited to) most of the public information stored on social networks, information collected via trackers on search engines, purchases made via your credit cards and what you watch on online streaming websites.
+Data that streams rapidly from many different sources and is formatted in different ways is called big data.
+These sources include (but is not limited to) most public information stored on social networks, information collected via trackers on search engines, purchases made via your credit cards and what you watch on online streaming websites.

 What is Big Data Analysis?